ray-project/ray/doc/source/rllib/rllib-catalogs.rst

 Prerequisites for this user guide is a rough understanding of `RLModules <rllib-rlmodule.html>`__.
 This user guide covers the following topics:

+- What are Catalogs
+- Catalog design and ideas
 - Catalog and AlgorithmConfig
 - Basic usage
-- What are Catalogs
 - Inject your custom models into RLModules
 - Inject your custom action distributions into RLModules
-- Design philosophy
 - Write a Catalog from scratch

 What are Catalogs